What is Metal Fatigue? Types, Identification, Determination of Metal Fatigue (With PDF)

 How to Prevent Metal Fatigue?

 Metal fatigue can be prevented by following proper engineering design considerations and by performing a fatigue analysis during the design phase.
 In most situations, the parts that will be subjected to cyclic loadings are known beforehand during the design phase.
-So, using those data fatigue analysis can be performed to find out metal fatigue capabilities. various software has the capabilities to perform fatigue analysis of different components like
+So, using those data, fatigue analysis can be performed to find out metal fatigue capabilities.
+Various software programs have the capabilities to perform fatigue analysis of different components, like

 • COMSOL Multiphysics